Number squeezed and fragmented states of strongly interacting bosons in a double well: Results Discussion

-Given this interpretation of $\chi_{1}$ and $\chi_{2}$, we can now understand the patterns in Fig.~\ref{fig:chi1plots}, where the ground state of Eq.~(\ref{eq:2modeham_chi}) is plotted as a function of $\chi_{1}$ for various values of $\chi_{2}$ for $N=8$ and 64.
-In the Rabi-like regime (small $\chi_{1}$), the ground state is close to the binomial distribution of the one-body tunneling terms regardless of the size of $\chi_{2}$.
-In the Fock-like regime, (large $\chi_{1}$), the ground state varies from $\ket{N/2}$ to a wide striped pattern as $\chi_{2}$ increases.
+In the case where $\chi_{1}$ is large and the Hamiltonian is dominated by $\hat{H}^{\prime}$, the ground state also depends on the value of $\chi_2$.
+In Fig.~\ref{fig:chi2plot}, we plot the ground state of $\hat{H}^{\prime}$ alone as a function of $\chi_{2}$ for $N=8$ and 64.
+The ground state progresses from $\ket{N/2}$ to a striped pattern as $\chi_{2}$ increases.
+This comes about because $\hat{H}^{\prime}$ can be rewritten in a block-diagonal form with two tridiagonal blocks, where each block involves either the even-numbered or the odd-numbered Fock states and therefore the ground state has contributions from only one of these.
+Inspection of Eq.~\eqref{eq:H'} shows that the interwell interaction term ($-\hat{n}_{l}\hat{n}_{r}$) dominates when $\chi_{2} \ll 1$ while the two-body tunneling term dominates when $\chi_{2} \gg 1$ (since both terms of Eq.~\eqref{eq:H'} scale like $N^2$, the definitions of these regimes must be independent of $N$; this is consistent with Fig.~\ref{fig:chi2plot}).
+Thus, true Rabi, Josephson, and Fock regimes for the full Hamiltonian are only possible when $\chi_2$ is very small; when $\chi_2$ is large, only Rabi-like, Josephson-like, and Fock-like regimes are possible.
+Also, when $\chi_{2}$ is large there is an additional subtlety to be taken into account.
+The identification of $\chi_{1}$ as the parameter that distinguishes the three regimes depends on the two terms in $\hat{H}^{\prime}$ having coefficients less than or equal to 1; this does not hold for large $\chi_{2}$.
+In that case, one should pull the factor of $\chi_{2}$ out of $\hat{H}^{\prime}$, and the transitions among Rabi-like, Josephson-like, and Fock-like regimes are defined instead by the size of the product $\chi_{1}\chi_{2}$.
+Given this interpretation of $\chi_{1}$ and $\chi_{2}$, we can now understand the patterns in Fig.~\ref{fig:chi1plots}, where the ground state of the full two-mode Hamiltonian (Eq.~\eqref{eq:2modeham_chi}) is plotted as a function of $\chi_{1}$ for various values of $\chi_{2}$ for $N=8$ and 64.
+In the Rabi-like regime ($\chi_{1} << N^{-1}$), the ground state is close to the binomial distribution of the one-body tunneling terms regardless of the size of $\chi_{2}$.
+In the Fock-like regime, ($\chi_{1} >> N$), the ground state varies from $\ket{N/2}$ to a wide striped pattern as $\chi_{2}$ increases.
 The Josephson-like regime interpolates between the other two, with a narrow ``neck'' where the binomial and striped patters touch.
-Recall that $S$ varies like the width of these distributions (recall (Eq.~(\ref{eq:squeezing2})), so the neck corresponds to a peak in $S$.
+Recall that the squeezing parameter $S$ varies like the width of these distributions (recall (Eq.~\eqref{eq:squeezing2}), so the neck corresponds to a peak in $S$.
+The rightmost panel shows the case when $\chi_2 > 1$, where the three regimes are now determined by the product $\chi_1 \chi_2$ rather than by $\chi_1$ alone.